Drug Discovery: Treating Human Disease Through Medicine

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

-Whether you’re pursuing a career in research or medicine, this class will provide you with a “behind the scenes” look into drug discovery and prescription medicines.
-You will learn biological pathways of the most prevalent diseases affecting society and what drugs were brought forth to treat these aliments.
-By course end, you will have developed a fundamental understanding of various disease states, their current drug regiments and how these treatments came into existence.
+Whether you’re pursuing a career in research or medicine, this class will give you a “behind the scenes” look into drug discovery and prescription medicine.
+You will learn biological pathways of the most prevalent diseases affecting society and how drugs are being developed to treat these aliments.
+By course end, you will have developed a fundamental understanding of various disease states, their current drug regimens and how these treatments came into existence.

 In particular, in this course, we will:

-•Have hands-on demonstrations with implantable drug delivery devices and inert tissue samples
+• Conduct hands-on tissue dissections and in-class demonstrations with implantable drug delivery devices

-•Bring in leading experts from industry and academics to share their knowledge, experience, and perspectives
+• Bring in leading experts from industry and academia to share their knowledge, experience, and perspectives on careers in science

 We will investigate biology in drug discovery from the vantage point of the pharmaceutical scientist, research biologist, and clinician.
-We will use simple frameworks to examine diseased pathways, physiology, pathologies and current treatments for major maladies such as Alzheimer’s, ADHD, bipolar disorder, depression, schizophrenia and microbial infections.
-In addition to disease states, we will explore drug abuse biology and reproduction pharmacology.
+We will use simple frameworks to examine biological pathways, pathologies and current treatments for major maladies such as diabetes, liver disease, ophthalmological disorders, and microbial infections.
+The second half of the course will emphasize diseases of the nervous system, a “final frontier” in pharmacology.
+We will explore biological underpinnings of depression, schizophrenia, bipolar disorder, Parkinson’s, and Alzheimer’s, and consider why modern science cannot reverse these neurological disorders.

-The course will also cover the practical considerations of drug development, for example:
+We will also discuss practical considerations of drug development, for example:

-These and many more questions will be answered through learning the basic principles of pharmaceutical sciences.
+We will answer these questions and many more while learning the basic principles of pharmaceutical sciences.

 There are no prerequisites for this course, but a background in high school biology and/or chemistry may be advantageous.